AU-CS-499-Spring-2020/Team-Pseudo/Journal.md

 ### 4/23/2020, 9:00 PM - 10:00 PM - URCA Presentation Recording
 Met as a group to record and edit the URCA presentation video.

+### 4/24/2020, 11:30 PM - 12:30 AM - Fixed Input Type Checking
+Got the Input command working with type checking.
+Refactored variable names to fix a naming bug in the editor.